yildiztugba/practice-code-review/README.md

 Linting is a type of **static code analysis** - that means it checks your code for mistakes _without running it_.
 Kind of like when you read your code to look for mistakes, but automated.

-The linting configuration in this repository is strict There is a lot of code you have read and written in the last weeks that would not be allowed.
+The linting configuration in this repository is strict.
+There is a lot of code you have read and written in the last weeks that would not be allowed.
 This is hard to get used to at first.
-But once you get used to this you will find it helpful for writing consistently clean code, and avoiding easy mistakes.
+But once you get used to this you will find strict conventions are helpful for writing consistent code, avoiding easy mistakes, and collaborating on a code base.

-The [linting script](./dev-scripts/lint.js) uses [ESLint Node.js API](https://eslint.org/docs/developer-guide/nodejs-api), [eslint-plugin-jsdoc-rules](https://github.com/Extersky/eslint-plugin-jsdoc#eslint-plugin-jsdoc-rules), [eslint-plugin-spellcheck](https://github.com/aotaduy/eslint-plugin-spellcheck) and a [local configuration file](./.eslintrc.json) to check your .js files for possible mistakes, bad practices, and consistent style.
+The `npm run lint` script uses [ESLint Node.js API](https://eslint.org/docs/developer-guide/nodejs-api), [eslint-plugin-jsdoc-rules](https://github.com/Extersky/eslint-plugin-jsdoc#eslint-plugin-jsdoc-rules), [eslint-plugin-spellcheck](https://github.com/aotaduy/eslint-plugin-spellcheck) and a [local configuration file](./.eslintrc.json) to check your .js files for possible mistakes, bad practices, and consistent style.

 </details>

-### Testing
+#### Testing

 <details>
 <summary><code>$ npm run test -- path/to/file.js</code></summary>